[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 - current models

-In order to see the effects of doping, we take simpler alloy functions, namely constant alloys, i.e. our structure contains of Si only.
+In order to see the effects of doping, we take simpler alloy functions, namely constant alloys, i.e. our structure consists of Si only.

 11. Doping